 salt and chilli chicken wings

 A fun variation of salt and chilli chicken is to make the dish with chicken wings instead.
 The process is otherwise the same.
 Again, for extra tenderness you can brine the chicken wings before starting.
 Brined chicken wings are even quite good on their own.
-Check out my recipe here.
+Check out my recipe here you could also try chicken thighs.

 If you opt to go with the chicken wings, just remember that they will need a little longer to cook.
 Furthermore, if you brine the chicken before cooking the salt and chilli chicken, hold back on the salt for the spice mix.
 The chicken will already have absorbed some salt from the brine, so it is a good idea to use less salt for the spice mix.